 A52.
-The Appendix to this SSA provides illustrations of how the requirement in paragraph 38(c), to provide a description of materiality, would be applied when FRSs is the applicable financial reporting framework.
-If an applicable financial reporting framework other than FRSs is used, the illustrative statements presented in the Appendix to this SSA may need to be adapted to reflect the application of the other financial reporting framework in the circumstances.
+The Appendix to this SSA provides illustrations of how the requirement in paragraph 38(c), to provide a description of materiality, would be applied when SFRS(I)s or FRSs is the applicable financial reporting framework.
+If an applicable financial reporting framework other than SFRS(I)s or FRSs is used, the illustrative statements presented in the Appendix to this SSA may need to be adapted to reflect the application of the other financial reporting framework in the circumstances.